-White Bean Artichoke Spread with Rosemary Sea Salt Flatbread Chips is an easy and elegant appetizer that’s perfect for entertaining or wholesome snack any time of day!
+White Bean Artichoke Spread with Rosemary Sea Salt Flatbread Chips is an easy and elegant appetizer that's perfect for entertaining or a wholesome snack any time of day!

 It's getting close to that time of year when many of us start thinking about menus for holiday parties and entertaining.
 Or, we just want to have something nice to serve as a snack to visiting family and friends.